MustBeViable/react/README.md

 Open [link to routing](https://users.metropolia.fi/~eliasrin/routing/) to view it in the browser

 Open [Link to hooks](https://users.metropolia.fi/~eliasrin/hooks/) to view it in the browser.

+Open [Link to custom hooks](https://users.metropolia.fi/~eliasrin/custom-hooks/) to view it in the browser.